deajan/pmOCR/README.md

 ABBYY has in integrated preprocessor in order to enhance recognition qualitiy whereas Tesseract relies on external tools. pmOCR can use a preprocessor like ImageMagick to deskew / clear noise / render white background and remove black borders.
-ImageMagick preprocessor is configured, but disabled by default.
+ImageMagick preprocessor is configured, and enabled by default to be used with Tesseract.
-In order to use it with Tesseract, you have to uncomment it in your configuration file.

 ## Tesseract caveats